jpmckinney/multi_mail/README.md

 })
 ```

-To check whether a request originates from Mailgun, add the `:mailgun_api_key` option:
+To check whether a request originates from Mailgun, add a `:mailgun_api_key` option:

 ```ruby
 service = MultiMail::Receiver.new({